Ohio offers many low-cost health insurance options. Premiums for Marketplace plans have been consistently lower than the U.S. average.

 Completing an application for Marketplace health insurance will reveal if you qualify for Obamacare subsidies or low-cost coverage through Medicaid/CHIP.

 You could get cheaper Ohio health insurance if your income qualifies you for low-cost coverage.
 Options include an Obamacare plan, Medicaid, or the Children’s Health Insurance Program (CHIP).

 An Obamacare plan may be the cheapest option for you and your family if you qualify for subsidies based on your income and household size.
-For the 2019 plan year, 78 percent of Ohio Marketplace enrollees received premium tax credits (subsidies) to lower their monthly costs.
+For the 2020 plan year, about three out of every four of Ohio Marketplace enrollees received premium tax credits (subsidies) to lower their monthly costs.